 $MAX-ACCEL-AX-n: This can set acceleration values for each axis which can help to create a smoother faster winding program.
 For this option to be active in the post-processor the option $ACCEL_DISABLED=0 must be set, this is NOT the default state.
 If $ACCEL-DISABLED=0 is set, there is a further option $ACCEL-CALC-OFF this sets the initial (default) state for the ‘acceleration check box’ on the feed-rate dialog box during post process, the acceleration option is default on used if $ACCEL-CALC-OFF=0 is set.
 This last set can be over ridden by the user each time the post-processor is used.

 $AX-3-ROTN-OFFSET: Machines with a yaw axis often have the rotating centre of the yaw not at the fibre dispensing point.
 When the head yaws the post-processor must compensate with cross-feed and carriage movements.
-The total rotating length from the dispense point to yaw centre is made up of the FIXED OFFSET+POLEN.
-The fixed offset is a constant for the machine (and is internally programmed into the post-processor) and will not change.
-If there is no yaw axis, set the offset to 0.00.
+The total rotating length from the dispense point to yaw centre is made up of the $AX-3-ROTN-OFFSET+POLEN.
+If there is no yaw axis, set the offset to 0.00

 $MAX-AX-3-INCR.The yaw axis moves the head on a circular path.
 The cross-feed and carriage axes have to make compensating moves.
 As the axes move on a linear path point to point, if the yaw angle is large the clearance of the dispensing point could temporarily increase or decrease during the motion.
 If clearances are small this could cause a clash with the mandrel.
 The max- increment can be set to 10 degrees for reasonable accuracy.
 Any larger yaw movements are then broken into smaller parts and the correct carriage/cross-feed motions calculated for each.
 If the max.-increment is set to >2*yaw axis limit the feature is fully deactivated.